ClementRepository/TerraformforAbsoluteBeginners/Project 6 Bash Script Quick Start/Bash Script.md

 - bash: A Shell program that processes commands in the Linux Terminal.
 - Shebang: The first line of a bash script, forming a path to the bash system.
 - .sh: The regular file type name used for denoting a bash script.
+- string: a sequence of characters that represents text for programming purposes, enclosed within quotation marks.

 ## Links
 [freecodecamp bash](https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/)